sangyun884/Face2Webtoon/README.md

 Paper review : https://yun905.tistory.com/48

-In this paper, authors successfully transfered the knowledge from group with enough data to few shot groups which have only 10~15 data.
-First, they trained basic model, and made branches for few shot groups.
+In this paper, the authors successfully transferred the knowledge from the group with enough data to few shot groups.

 ### Basic model
-For basic model, I trained U-GAT-IT between only group 0.
+The basic model was trained for group 0 only.

 ![basic_model1](https://user-images.githubusercontent.com/71681194/105211139-4326cf80-5b8f-11eb-921d-e0b8761a66ad.jpg)
 ![basic_model2](https://user-images.githubusercontent.com/71681194/105211143-43bf6600-5b8f-11eb-86d0-8ff37817a003.jpg)

 ### Baseline 1 (simple fine-tuning)
-For baseline 1, I freeze the bottleneck layers of generator and tried to fine-tune the basic model.
-I used 38 images(both real/fake) of group 1,2,3, and added 8 images of group 0 to prevent forgetting.
-I trained for 200k iterations.
+For baseline 1, I froze the bottleneck layers of the generator and tried to fine-tune the basic model.
+I used 38 images(both real/fake) of groups 1,2 and 3.
+Additionally, I also used 8 images of group 0 to prevent forgetting.
+The model was trained for 200k iterations.

 ![1](https://user-images.githubusercontent.com/71681194/105213333-ed9ff200-5b91-11eb-96c7-a6d46a272d9f.jpg)